-Various signs and symptoms are found during various stages of the disease.
+During various stages of the disease, various signs and symptoms are found.
 Anorexia and weight loss are common presenting symptoms.
 Recurrent cough or change in cough patters is found in the early stages.
-Dyspnea and hemoptysis are seen in advanced lung CA. Chronic chest pain is also found in lung cancer.
+Dyspnea and hemoptysis are seen in advanced lung CA. Lung cancer is manifested by chronic chest pain.
 When lung CA metastases to bones like vertebrae, ribs, and pelvis can cause joint or bone pain.
 Local spread may lead to endobronchial obstruction and cause respiratory distress.
-Voice change and pleural effusion occur due to the local invasion of tumor cells.
+Similarly, voice change and pleural effusion occur due to the local invasion of tumor cells.
 Brain metastasis can manifest as headache, nausea, vomiting or seizures.
 Sometimes, lung tumor obstructs the superior vena cava and cause Superior Venacava syndrome.
 Bronchogenic carcinoma also causes paraneoplastic syndrome(Systemic manifestations due to secretory effects of tumor).

 A primary investigation to diagnose lung cancer is radiographic imaging.
 A digital chest x-ray and CT scan give a gross idea about the tumor size and location.
-After localization of lung mass, pulmonologists go for CT guided FNAC ( Fine Needle Aspiration Cytology) or biopsy to confirm the diagnosis and classification of the malignancy sputum cytology for the malignant cell is also a very specific test but it has low sensitivity.
+After that localization of lung mass, pulmonologists go for CT guided FNAC ( Fine Needle Aspiration Cytology) or biopsy to confirm the diagnosis and classification of the malignancy sputum cytology for the malignant cell is also a very specific test but it has low sensitivity.
 Fiber optic bronchoscopy is another method for diagnosis.
 It helps to visualize major airways, locate mass and biopsy taking.
 For metastasis diagnosis PET ( Positron Emission Tomography) is the best modality.